songchaow/proposal-of-plugin-manager/Design and Implementation.md

 Currently MuseScore uses `QList<PluginDescription> PluginManager::_pluginList` to maintain local plugins.
 When MuseScore launches, it fills this QList with contents from `plugins.xml`, and loads and registers plugins that are marked to load.

-For plugin packages, there ought to be a new `QList<PluginPackage>` to maintain installed plugin packages. `PluginPackage` will be a structure that contains package identiity(name or URL), and an array of paths of its qml files.
+For plugin packages, there ought to be a new `QList<PluginPackage>` to maintain installed plugin packages. `PluginPackage` will be a structure that contains metadata described in section *Permanent Storage*(package name/page URL,  paths of its qml files and timestamps).

 This QList is also filled with contents from corresponding xml file.
 When the plugin manager is launched, integrities of each `PluginPackage` are checked by verifying existence of each qml file.

 ### Compatibility Check

 Each plugin has its API compatibility specified in its web page.

-As far as I know, plugins of compatibility 1.x, 2.x and 3.x can only be run on MuseScore 1.x, 2.x and 3.x respectively.
-Though some of 2.x plugins can be ported to 3.x with some code changes, this process cannot be done automagically yet.
+Plugins of compatibility 1.x, 2.x and 3.x can only be run on MuseScore 1.x, 2.x and 3.x respectively.

 Compatibility check should happen in two cases: